kkmcc5/DCbased_CODcoding/README.md

 # DCbased_CODcoding
 Text-based Death Certificate Categorization and Coding

 This Python program uses serial keyword searches and overlaid logic to sort death record data into Cause of Death categories useful in public health monitoring and research.
-The death categories included in the base keywords and program code are Overdose, Environmental Heat Related, Environmental Cold Related, Other Accidental Injury, Firearm Injury, Cardiovascular Disease, Other Illness, and Undetermined.
+The death categories included in the base keyword lists and program code are Overdose, Environmental Heat Related, Environmental Cold Related, Other Accidental Injury, Firearm Injury, Cardiovascular Disease, Other Illness, and Undetermined.
 There is a supplemental Excel formula described at the end of this file that allows a user to extract one of the basic steps of this program to be performed in Excel (best for users that only desire to identify deaths of one category).

 ### Prerequisites